 How Jewish is Steven Spielberg?
 Is it a valid question?

-He films one of his jock tormentors as a blond God-like figure – I swear, it reminded me of Leni Riefenstahl’s, Hitler – worshiping, “Triumph of the Will” and “Olympia,” – while he makes the other one with dark hair look like a looser and a lush.
+He films one of his jock tormentors as a blond God-like figure – I swear, it reminded me of Leni Riefenstahl’s Hitler – worshiping “Triumph of the Will” and “Olympia” – while he makes the other one with dark hair look like a looser and a lush.

 Next comes the sheer effort of trying to make sense of it all.
 First, it’s challenging to think there was no anti-Semitic sentiment in Arizona.
 Second, couldn’t the young Sammy/Steven have raised the subject, just a little, with his family?
-Third, what about his three sisters, who are given so little to do in this movie that it should be viewed as an insult to women everywhere (Kate, where were you in all this?).
+Third, what about his three sisters, who are given so little to do in this movie that it should be considered an insult to women everywhere (Kate, where were you in all this?)?
 Have sisters EVER been painted with less imagination?
 They should do an Amy Irving and take him to court!
 We know that women are an insulting afterthought in a Spielberg movie.
 Except for Karen Allen in “Raiders” and Ariana DeBose in his excellent adaption of “West Side Story,” women are a nuisance he must put up with until he gets back to the boys.
 Did he ever contemplate that they might be on the receiving end of some anti-Jewish sentiment?
 What about all those mean girls?
 Honestly, I don’t think the thought even entered his mind.

 And that’s just for starters.
-A gentile girlfriend who is obsessed with Jesus and is attracted to him because he is a Christ figure (he’s Jewish, after all) arranges for him to film the school’s beach picnic, “Beach Blanket Babylon” – style, with her father’s state-of-the-art camera.
+A gentile girlfriend obsessed with Jesus and attracted to him because he is a Christ figure (he’s Jewish, after all) arranges for him to film the school’s beach picnic, “Beach Blanket Babylon” – style, with her father’s state-of-the-art camera.
 However, not a word about how her gentile parents view this relationship or why her father has a state-of-the-art camera in the first place!
 It is to her major credit that actress Chloe East makes this character work.